DionL13/VCESTAutoEmailer/README.md

 </br>

 <br>
 The code also calls other sheets <i> by ID </i>.
-This is the random string in the URL, like the ID for the sheet 'https://docs.google.com/spreadsheets/d/1X06xgFj7Vdz77mX2BhHZShDbsi9qym_JExX-0_QyM/edit?gid=0#gid=0' (this is a fake sheet url) is'1X06xgFj7Vdz77mX2BhHZShDbsi9qym_JExX-0_QyM'.
-When the code calls those sheets, for the next program, the sheet ID will likely change, so the new sheet ID for the Ops Student/Tutor data needs to be changed.
+This is the random string in the URL, like the ID for the sheet 'https://docs.google.com/spreadsheets/d/1X06xgFj7Vdz77mX2BhHZShDbsi9qym_JExX-0_QyM/edit?gid=0#gid=0' (this is a fake sheet url) is '1X06xgFj7Vdz77mX2BhHZShDbsi9qym_JExX-0_QyM'.
+When the code calls those sheets, for the next program, the sheet ID will likely change, so the new sheet ID for the Ops Student/Tutor data spreadsheets needs to be changed.
 </br>

 </p>